kostyaVyrodov/education/tools/kafka/README.md

 `Consumers` label them selves with a 'consumer group' name.
 Each message is delivered to one of service of a 'consumer group'.
 Each group is composed of many consumer instances for scalability and fault tolerance.

-Kafka provides a total order over records within a partition, not between different partition in a topic.
+Kafka provides a total order over records within a partition, not between different partition in a topic

+Messaging traditionally has two models: queuing and publish-subscribe:

+- In a queue model, a pool of consumers may read from a server and each record goe to one of them;
+- In publish-subscribe model goes to each subscriber;

+Queuing model scales better, but it's not possible to notify other listeners.
+For the publish-subscribe model it's vise versa.
+To combine both approaches the Kafka has consumer groups.
+A consumer group contains set of listeners that can subscribe to specific partition

 ### Guarantees